Mutual information of spin systems from autoregressive neural networks: Neural network architectures

-We use dense (fully connected) neural networks with one hidden layer and the autoregressive property is enforced by multiplying half of the weights by 0.
-The conditional probability of $i$-th spin depends on previous $i-1$ spins.
-In the VAN approach, the conditional probabilities of all $L^2$ spins are described by a single neural network.
-Such an autoregressive neural network has therefore $L^2$ input neurons and $L^2$ output neurons.
-To fix all the $L^2$ spins of a configuration, one needs to evoke the neural network $L^2$ times.
+In the VAN approach, the conditional probabilities of all $L^2$ spins are generated by a single neural network $\mathcal{N}_\theta$ described above.
+It has $L^2$ input neurons and $L^2$ output neurons.
+To fix all the $L^2$ spins, one needs to evoke the neural network $L^2$ times: at $i$-th invocation one calculates $\hat s_i$ which is then used to draw a value of $s_i$.
 This leads to an unfavorable $\sim L^6$ rise in the numerical cost of the generation of samples (which is the main numerical cost of the algorithm).
 Additionally, the larger the system is, the more configurations are needed to train the network to given quality (measured for example by the Effective Sample Size (ESS) \cite{Liu}).
 This makes the effective numerical cost grow even faster than $\sim L^6$ \cite{DelDebbio:2021qwf}.